Virginia Tech® home

 • Dr. Mitch Miller, Visual Arts

-For this project, we invite artists to contribute to an immersive exhibit that highlights the power of individuals and communities in addressing global change.
-While environmental challenges such as climate change, invasive species, and pollution impact ecosystems on a large scale, this exhibit will focus on the people and organizations making a difference—those restoring habitats, advocating for environmental justice, and building a more sustainable future.
+For this project, fellows invited artists to contribute to an immersive exhibit that highlighted the power of individuals and communities in addressing global change.
+While environmental challenges such as climate change, invasive species, and pollution impact ecosystems on a large scale, this exhibit focused on the people and organizations making a difference—those restoring habitats, advocating for environmental justice, and building a more sustainable future.

-Through an art exhibit at "Steppin’ Out," we will showcase the resilience, creativity, and dedication of those working to protect our environment, from grassroots efforts in Blacksburg to global movements driving change.
+Through an art exhibit at "Steppin’ Out," they showcased the resilience, creativity, and dedication of those working to protect our environment, from grassroots efforts in Blacksburg to global movements driving change.

-We will work with faculty mentors Bryan Brown and Mitch Miller to create a request for proposals to be distributed to Virginia Tech students.
-The RFP will be broadly focused on issues of global change, including invasive species, disease, and climate change, but allow artists flexibility to create pieces relating to their specific interests.
-Additionally, we hope to show global change issues on a gradient from the global scale to the local scale and plan to have artists place their work within that continuum.
+They worked with faculty mentors Bryan Brown and Mitch Miller to create a request for proposals to be distributed to Virginia Tech students.
+The RFP broadly focused on issues of global change, including invasive species, disease, and climate change, but allowed artists flexibility to create pieces relating to their specific interests.
+Additionally, they showed global change issues on a gradient from the global scale to the local scale and artists placed their work within that continuum.

-The exhibit will also include information about actionable steps people can take locally.
-We plan to work with local organizations like Master Naturalists, Master Gardeners, and Southwest Virginia Native Plant Society, as well as university organizations like the Invasive Species Collaborative (ISC) and Ecological and Biocultural and Ecological Restoration Initiative (BERI) to provide information to the public.
+The exhibit also included information about actionable steps people can take locally.
+Working with local organizations like Master Naturalists, Master Gardeners, and Southwest Virginia Native Plant Society, as well as university organizations like the Invasive Species Collaborative (ISC) and Ecological and Biocultural and Ecological Restoration Initiative (BERI), they provided information to the public.

-All profits from art sales will go to Live Work Eat Grow whose mission is to “cultivate vibrant communities by fostering local food, farms and gardens, creating jobs and growing small businesses, supporting an affordable home for all, and gathering friends and neighbors.”
+All profits from art sales went to Live Work Eat Grow whose mission is to “cultivate vibrant communities by fostering local food, farms and gardens, creating jobs and growing small businesses, supporting an affordable home for all, and gathering friends and neighbors.”